 If you’re playing Kingdom Hearts 3, chances are this isn’t your first adventure with Sora, Donald, and Goofy.
 The excellent PS4 and Xbox One action RPG is a faithful sequel to the PS2 classics in terms of the gameplay loop and even when it comes to the basic mechanics.
 Still, it’s been more than 13 years since the release of Kingdom Hearts 2.
-Even the most dedicated of fans may need a refresher, as well as a primer on some of the new systems introduced here.
+Even the most dedicated of fans may need a refresher, even if you’re just returning for the Re:mind DLC, as well as a primer on some of the new systems introduced here.

 Kingdom Hearts 3 tips and tricks